Table of Contents

 As part of the additional risk mitigation measures, the Chamber of Basic Banking Services may ask you to provide documents or information before deciding to appoint a basic banking service provider.

-The basic banking service provider must provide the basic banking service within 10 business days.
+The basic banking service provider must provide the basic banking service within 45 days.
 The anti-money laundering investigation and any additional risk mitigation measures are not included in this time limit.
+If the basic banking service cannot be provided within this period, the basic banking service provider must inform the applicant and the Chamber of Basic Banking Services in writing of the additional time required.
+However, this extension may not exceed a period of 30 days.

 Can a basic banking service provider refuse to provide the basic banking service?